 Different sized applicators cost different amounts.
 A large applicator costs more than a small applicator because it covers a larger area of skin.

 In addition, specialty applicators target specific areas of the body.
 For example, the CoolMini treats the submental region of the body, tackling neck fat and double chins.
 The CoolMini utilizes a different pricing scale because it is a specialty applicator.

+During your complimentary consultation, your CoolSculpting practitioner will evaluate your body shape in context to your aesthetic goals, and suggest which applicators are best for your situation.

 See real patient results >>